 In the beginning, I was very happy to simply show my work to friends.
 I was afraid to try and make a living at it.
 I was afraid that I would wind up broke (nothing new for me); and I was afraid that the happiness I got from photography would be ruined if I had to depend on it to eat.
 I made one vow: if I began to take photographs simply because they could be sold, I wouldn’t continue with photography as a business.
 I have yet to break that vow.

 A New York Photographer is Born

 I was born and raised in the Bronx; had my first darkroom when I was fifteen.
 Introduced to photography at a community center.
-At the time of this writing, I am 63 years old.
+At the time of this writing, I am 65 years old.
+(2017 revised)

-I have only done black and white photography, trying to capture those little ordinary moments of city life that are extraordinary without either denigrating or glorifying people.
-I still shoot carefully composed shots on a tripod once in a while.
+I have only done black and white photography [and color in the digital age], trying to capture those little ordinary moments of city life that are extraordinary without either denigrating or glorifying people.
+I still shoot carefully composed shots on a tripod once in awhile.

 Where did you study black and white photography?

 I didn’t attend any photography school or work under the tutorship of any established photographers.
 What I know has been learned through trial and error.
 I did spend two years at NYU Graduate School of Film and Television where I learned a great deal about lighting techniques from a fine Hungarian cameraman, Other than that, I am self taught.

 I don’t believe that you need to go to school to learn photography.
 It is more important to have something interesting to say about life, or if not interesting funny.
 When people ask me about where to study photography, I tell them to study literature or music instead.